-Table 4-12: LAN/Internet Configuration Properties
+Table 4-11: LAN/Internet Configuration Properties

-PROPERTY DEFAULT STATE DESCRIPTION DHCP Press EDIT and toggle ON for automa This displays whether the DHCP is turned ON or OFF.
+PROPERTY DEFAULT STATE DESCRIPTION DHCP ON This displays whether the DHCP is turned ON or OFF.
 Press EDIT and toggle ON for automatic configuration after first consulting network administrator. ( INSTRUMENT IP ADDRESS This string of four packets of 1 to 3 numbers each (e.g. 192.168.76.55.) is the address of the analyzer itself.
-GATEWAY IP ADDRESS 0.0.0.0 Can only be edited when DHCP is set to OFF.
-A string of numbers very similar to the Instrument IP address (e.g. 192.168.76.1.) that is the address of the computer used by your LA To access the Internet.
-SUBNET MASK 0.0.0.0 Can only be edited when DHCP is set to OFF.
-Also a string of four packets of 1 to 3 numbers each (e.g. 255.255.252.0) that identifies the LA To which the device is connected.
-All addressable devices and computers on a LAN must have the same subnet mask.
+Can only be edited when DHCP is set to OFF.
+GATEWAY IP ADDRESS A string of numbers very similar to the instrume Can only be edited when DHCP is set to OFF.
+0.0.0.0 Also a string of four packets of 1 to 3 numbers each (e.g. 255.255.252.0) that identifies the LA To which the device is connected.
+SUBNET MASK All addressable devices and computers on a LAN must have the same subnet mask.
 Any transmissions sent to devices with different subnets are assumed to be outside of the LAN and are routed through the gateway computer onto the Internet.
-TCP PORT 1 PORT 1 This number defines the terminal control port by whic instrument is addressed by terminal emulation softwa such as Internet or Teledyne API's APICOM.
-HOST NAME T360 The name by which your analyzer will appear when addressed from other computers on the LAN or via the Internet.
+TCP PORT 1 3000 This number defines the terminal control port by which the instrument is addressed by terminal emulation software, such as Internet or Teledyne's APICOM.
+HOST NAME T100 The name by which your analyzer will appear when addressed from other computers on the LAN or via the Internet.
 To change, see Section 4.11.6.3.

-1 Do not change the setting for this property unless instructed to by Teledyne API's Technical Support personnel.
+1 Do not change the setting for this property unless instructed to by Teledyne ML's Technical Support personnel.